lucasmoten/coinkite-docs/coldcard/ckbunker-hsm.md

 !!! warning "Important"

     Your funds in the Coldcard will only be as safe as your HSM Policy allows!
-We recommend a very low velocity (ie. less than 0.25BTC/day) and a whitelist of only one or two addresses.
+We recommend a very low velocity (1BTC/day) and a whitelist of only one or two addresses.

     _Design your policy working from the assumption the attached computer may be compromised someday._